kcaisley/frida/docs/week27.md

     - Calibration: analog(tuning caps) vs digital forground (pre-measurement w/ RAM) vs digital background (doesn't interupt)
         - Within digital background calibration: injected calibration signal, adaptive equalization w/ reference ADC, and Hsu's statistical approach
         - for FRIDA, need to verify: Can we use Hsu' method III?, since we have a one-shot channel and we so we don't really have input statistics?
 I think Theuwissen 2019 might be an answer here.
+    - pg141: Section 5.1.2 develops a better way to make a main-sub-dac array (bridge capacitor) improving on mismatch and overange issues of past designs
+    - pg146: redunc
-    - Hsu' final arch was: IMCS switching, 4x repeated bits (16 cycles for 12 bit accuracy), bridge cap for shrinking arch, asynchronous operation with ready generator, and 11fF MOM caps with 1.5 pF total array capacitance
+    - Hsu' final architecture is: IMCS switching, 4x repeated bits (16 cycles for 12 bit accuracy), bridge cap for shrinking arch, asynchronous operation with ready generator, and 11fF MOM caps with 1.5 pF total array capacitance
     - Hsu's measurement results were: 8.2b precision before calibration, 10.9b ENOB after.
 2.1mW consumption for a FoM of 22fJ / conv step.
     - pg180 Hsu also talked extensively about stategies for the test chip and surounding setup.
 I should examine these before submitting.
     - Noise: